-During Q2 2023, the Company incurred professional fees of \$539,679 compared to \$289,030 during Q2 2022 relating to legal, accounting, and other consulting fees.
-The increase in professional fees was due to higher legal and consulting fees incurred related to the Company's financing completed during Q2 2023.
+During Q3 2023, the Company incurred professional fees of \$155,749 compared to \$380,501 during Q3 2022 relating to legal, accounting, and other consulting fees.
+Higher consulting fees incurred during Q3 2022 than Q3 2023 mainly related to additional technical consultants supporting various areas of work performed on the Cordero project.

-Provision for IVA receivable
+Reversal of Provision for IVA receivable

-During the third quarter of 2022, the Company filed a cumulative IVA return for months previously not filed that had a net value of approximately \$7.7 million.
-The Company provided all of the supporting documentation required to substantiate and validate the cumulative IVA claim, and responded to all of SAT's inquiries and requests for additional documentation.
-The Company is currently nearing completion of a mandatory in-person audit with SAT.
+During the third quarter of 2022, the Company filed a cumulative IVA return for months previously not filed totaling approximately \$8.0 million.
+The Company provided the supporting documentation required to substantiate and validate the cumulative IVA claim and responded to all of SAT's inquiries and requests for additional documentation.
+Subsequent to the reporting period, the Company completed an in-person audit with